rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  derivatives is measured in quadrillions of dollars, significantly higher than all the land and all the money on earth combined.
-And this is a unique phenomena that can only exist in fiat money.
+Importantly, this is a unique phenomena that can only exist in fiat money.